dataswift/open-source-developer-portal/app/guides/send-money/01-direct-onboarding.md

 Next, you’ll need to generate an access token for your own account, which you’ll use to transfer funds from your account to the newly created Direct account.

-Go to the <a href="https://tokengenerator.dwolla.com" target="_blank">token generator</a>.
+Navigate to the <a href="https://uat.dwolla.com/applications" target="_blank">applications page</a> to generate an account token.

-Be sure to use your application’s key and secret.
-You’ll require, at a minimum, the `Send` and `Funding` scopes in order to send funds from your own account.
+Before selecting the "Create token" button, make sure your created application has at least the `Send` and `Funding` scopes in order to send funds from your own account.
+Once you click the Create token button, you'll receive an access and refresh token pair that contains the proper scopes for sending money.
+More detail for implementing the OAuth flow can be found in [API docs](https://docsv2.dwolla.com/#oauth).
 Important: this access token will allow you to send money from your own account, so be sure to securely store it.

-Now that you’ve got a newly created Direct account for your end user and an access token which you’ll use to send money from your own account, let’s proceed to the next step.

 <nav class="pager-nav">
     <a href="./">Back: Overview</a>